wagtail/wagtail/docs/topics/search/backends.md

     }
 ```

-If you prefer not to run an Elasticsearch server in development or production, there are many hosted services available, including [Bonsai](https://bonsai.io/), who offer a free account suitable for testing and development.
+If you prefer not to run an Elasticsearch server in development or production, there are many hosted services available, including [Bonsai](https://bonsai.io/), which offers a free account suitable for testing and development.
 To use Bonsai:

 -   Sign up for an account at `Bonsai`
 -   Use your Bonsai dashboard to create a Cluster.